Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

 For doors, I will suggest you use soundproof door blankets.
 Why?
 Because this can cover the whole door easily.

-For the ceiling, I will suggest designing decorative ceilings below the existing ceilings and stuff them with blow-in insulation.
+For the ceiling, I will suggest designing decorative ceilings below the existing ceilings and stuffing them with blow-in insulation.

-This was my opinion, You can learn more from this website
+- This was my opinion, You can learn more from this website.
+(Resource for the third answer)

 Soundproof Home Theater Room Checklist For Your DIY Action

-Note: Understanding of the article is mandatory for this checklist
+Note: Understanding the article is mandatory for this checklist